corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/contract-upgrade.md

 # Upgrading contracts

 You may need to upgrade your contract code to fix bugs (in either design or implementation).
-You can substitute of one version of the contract code for another, or change to a contract that can migrate the existing state objects.
+You can substitute one version of the contract code for another, or change to a contract that can migrate the existing state objects.
 When state objects are added as outputs to transactions, they are linked to the revelant contract code using the `StateAndContract` type.
 To change a state's contract, substitute one `ContractClassName` for another.